Skip to content

 There is a pile of clothes in the corner of your room.

 It has been there since last Tuesday.
 Or maybe two Tuesdays ago.
 Honestly, you have lost track, and looking at it directly causes physical pain.
-It isn’t just a pile of fabric; it is a monument to your perceived failure.
+It feels like an insurmountable mountain of fabric.

 You are wearing a swimsuit as underwear today because you missed the window to switch the washer to the dryer, and now the wet clothes smell like a wet dog, and the thought of re-washing them requires more dopamine than your brain has produced in a decade.

-It is boring.
-It is repetitive.
+It’s boring.
+It’s repetitive.
 It has too many steps.
-It requires working memory, time management, and task initiation—literally all the things your brain struggles with.
+It requires working memory, time management, and task initiation, literally all the things your brain struggles with.

 At Ruby Tuesday’s Laundry, we see you.
 We pick up bags from brilliant doctors, creative artists, and exhausted parents in Victoria who can run complex organizations but cannot make themselves fold a fitted sheet.